Logo of Landscape Atlas

 Understanding Your Drainage Problem

 The first step toward a solution is identifying the symptoms of poor drainage.
 In Federal Way, common signs include persistent puddles that last for days after rain, soggy lawns that are spongy underfoot, water seeping into your basement or crawl space, and visible soil erosion in planting beds or on slopes.
 These issues often stem from the region's clay-heavy soils, which drain slowly, combined with the volume of rain we receive.
-A professional assessment is crucial to diagnose whether the problem is surface runoff, subsurface saturation, or a combination of both, as this determines the best corrective approach1 2.
+A professional assessment is crucial to diagnose whether the problem is surface runoff, subsurface saturation, or a combination of both, as this determines the best corrective approach.

 Core Solutions for Water Management